Paul-Folbrecht/algo-trading/README.md

 - N TradingServices - one per strategy - again to maximize efficiency
   - Each TradingService will have a TradingStrategy, where the actual logic is
   - Driven by config - the strategy type and its parameters (symbols, etc)
-- One OrderService - will be a simple wrapper around the broker's API
+- One OrderService - will be a simple wrapper around Tradier's API
+  - Will track positions (MongoDB) independently also

 ### Communication